scriptin/jmdict-simplified/README.md

 - `swe`/`sv` - Swedish
 - `slv`/`sl` - Slovenian

-JMnedict has only one version, since it's (currently) English-only, and has no "common" indicators on entries.
+JMnedict and JMdict with examples have only one respective version each, since they are both English-only, and JMnedict has no "common" indicators on entries.

 ## Requirements for running the conversion script